The HSF64 shielding paint by YSHIELD is an ecological compromise. Technically convincing, but only suited to indoor use.

 Generally speaking, the yield of a shielding paint is necessary depending on the surface.
 The more the surface “sucks”, ie. is colored, the more shielding paint is required.
 We recommend conducting small tests to see how quickly the paint “enters”.
 We highly recommend using our primer because that will prevent an excessively-high usage of HSF64 shielding paint.
 The “average” yield is based on a “non-sucking” surface.

-- 1 liter of HSF64 is enough to cover up to 7.5 m² of an indoor surface
+- ONE LAYER: 1 liter of HSF64 is enough to cover up to 7.5 m² of an indoor surface

 You need to mix the HSF64 shielding paint extensively before applying it.
 The heavier ingredients will have sunk from storage and transport, and this must be corrected.
 With our stirrer, it is possible to effortlessly and effectively re-mix and re-apply the HSF64 shielding paint.
 Simply insert it into a standard electric drill and mix for around 5 minutes per container.
 There should be no more solid remains of the solid ingredients at the bottom of the container – these would make the shielding less effective because they wouldn’t be put on the wall, but they’d remain in the paint bucket.Stirrer for shielding paints GK5 primer